 Reviews debut in...
 1995!

-When Amazon.com first began letting customers freely review products without monitoring the content of those reviews, many people thought the fast growing, free wheeling online retailer had lost its collective mind.
+When Amazon.com first began letting customers freely review products without monitoring the content of those reviews, analysts thought the free wheeling online retailer had lost its mind.
 Putting power like that into the consumer's hands was a recipe for disaster, investors worried.

 There’s a reason Jeff Bezos of Amazon is the wealthiest person on the planet.
 Early on he recognized the value of the 5 star rating system and the “social proof” it provides.
 Consumers purchase products and services based heavily on the number and quality of reviews on the most popular review sites like Amazon, Google, Facebook, Yelp, Zillow and others.